huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vbs_backup.md

 ## Argument Reference
 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the VBS Backup.
+If omitted, the provider-level region will work as default.

 * `id` - (Optional) The id of the vbs backup.

 * `name` - (Optional) The name of the vbs backup.